-Personal Use Only: Recorded lectures are intended solely for the personal use of the student making the recording.
+Personal Use Only: Recorded lectures are intended for the student making the recording.
 These recordings should be used to supplement the student's own learning, review, and study.

 Explicit Permission: Students must obtain explicit permission from the instructor before recording any lecture.
 Instructors may choose to grant or deny permission at their discretion.
 Such requests should be made in advance and include the reason for recording.